MarkHedleyJones/dmenu-extended/README.md

 ### Tiling window managers
 If you use a tiling window manager, you may already have a key-combination bound to launch dmenu (i.e. Ctrl+P).
 Edit your window managers configuration file to launch `dmenu_extended_run` instead.

+### Advanced keybinds
+`dmenu_extended_run` supports automated menu item selection via argument passing.
+If, for example, you frequently use the 'Internet Search' plugin with a particular search provider, you may want a binding that takes you directly to that provider.
+To do this you might bind the following command to an alternate key combination:

+  `dmenu_extended_run "-> Internet search: " "Wikipedia"`

+The arguments must be written exactly as they would appear in the menu.
+Any number of arguments can be passed and each will be executed in the order they are passed.
+Each item represents one item selection from a menu.
+Remember to quote each item so they are passed to the menu correctly.

 ## General Configuration

 Menu configuration is contained in a JSON formatted file found at *~/.config/dmenu-extended/config/dmenuExtended_preferences.json* that controls the appearance and functionality of the menu.
 This file is also accessible from the `-> Menu configuration` submenu as `* Edit menu preferences`